qalab-e-hassnain/Goodreads-Book-Review-Scraper/README.md

 Pytesseract

 ## Credits
-This project was created by [Your Name].
+This project was created by Qalab Hassnain Agha.
 Special thanks to the developers of OpenCV, Tkinter, BeautifulSoup, and Pytesseract for their invaluable contributions to this project.

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as per the terms of the license.